Gitika-26/TelecomChurnPredictionandAnalysis/README.md

 ## Introduction
 Customer churn is a critical issue for telecom companies as it directly impacts revenue and profitability.
 By predicting churn, businesses can implement targeted retention strategies to retain valuable customers.
-This project focuses on predicting customer churn using various machine learning models and visualizing the insights through Power BI.
+This project focuses on predicting customer churn using various machine learning models and visualizing the insights through Power BI. <br>

 ## Dataset
 The dataset used in this project includes information on telecom customers and their subscription details.
-The columns are:
+The columns are:  <br>

-SeniorCitizen
+SeniorCitizen  <br>
-tenure
+tenure  <br>
-customerID
+customerID  <br>
-gender
+gender  <br>
-Partner
+Partner  <br>
-Dependents
+Dependents  <br>
-PhoneService
+PhoneService  <br>
-MultipleLines
+MultipleLines  <br>
-InternetService
+InternetService  <br>
-OnlineSecurity
+OnlineSecurity  <br>
-OnlineBackup
+OnlineBackup  <br>
-DeviceProtection
+DeviceProtection  <br>
-TechSupport
+TechSupport  <br>
-MonthlyCharges
+MonthlyCharges  <br>
-StreamingTV
+StreamingTV  <br>
-StreamingMovies
+StreamingMovies  <br>
-Contract
+Contract  <br>
-PaperlessBilling
+PaperlessBilling  <br>
-PaymentMethod
+PaymentMethod  <br>
-TotalCharges
+TotalCharges  <br>
-Churn
+Churn  <br>

 ## Data Preprocessing
-To prepare the data for modeling, the following preprocessing steps were performed:
+To prepare the data for modeling, the following preprocessing steps were performed:  <br>
-Handling missing values
+Handling missing values  <br>
-Encoding categorical variables
+Encoding categorical variables  <br>
-Normalizing numerical features
+Normalizing numerical features <br>

 ## Exploratory Data Analysis (EDA)
 EDA was conducted to understand the distribution and relationships between variables.
 Key insights were visualized using various plots and graphs.

 ## Machine Learning Models
-The following machine learning models were implemented and evaluated:
+The following machine learning models were implemented and evaluated:  <br>

-Logistic Regression
+Logistic Regression  <br>
-Random Forest
+Random Forest  <br>
-Gradient Boosting
+Gradient Boosting  <br>
-Support Vector Classification (SVC)
+Support Vector Classification (SVC)  <br>
-KNN Classification
+KNN Classification v

-Model Evaluation
+## Model Evaluation

-## The models were evaluated using the following metrics:
+The models were evaluated using the following metrics:  <br>

-Accuracy
+Accuracy  <br>
-Precision
+Precision  <br>
-Recall
+Recall  <br>
-F1 Score
+F1 Score  <br>

 ## Results
-The Gradient Boosting model provided the best performance with the following metrics:
+The Gradient Boosting model provided the best performance with the following metrics:  <br>

-Accuracy: 80.65%
+Accuracy: 80.65%  <br>
-Precision: 84 %
+Precision: 84 %  <br>
-Recall: 91 %
+Recall: 91 %  <br>
-F1 Score: 87 %
+F1 Score: 87 %  <br>

 Detailed performance metrics for each model are provided in the results section of the project.